 You will not be able to find detailed financials for the majority of subsidiary or private companies (unless the subsidiary happens to be trading separately from the parent).
 However, if the parent is publicly-traded, sometimes they might include a little bit of financial information for the subsidiary.

-PrivCo provides financial data for over 850,000 privately-held companies.
+PrivCo provides financial data for about 400,000 privately-held companies.
 In addition, a database like ReferenceUSA will provide estimated sales figures for these types of U.S. companies.
 Use Orbis if your private company is incorporated in the United Kingdom.

 Most companies also have websites, so you should comb through them for information.